 An important feature of this course will be its inter-disciplinary and multi-methodological approach to the subject matter.
 Participants will be encouraged to develop a familiarity with cognitive, computational and linguistic perspectives on language acquisition.

-Recommended Part 1 course: Language & Cognition and/or Developmental Psychology
+Recommended Part 1 course: Language & Cognition and/or Developmental Science

-Lectures and seminars will be held on Mondays at 11am in the Hinton Seminar Room at Worcester College.
+Lectures and seminars will be held online at 11am on Tuesdays using Panopto and Microsoft Teams.
 Reading lists for the tutorials and seminars are posted here.

 Page under construction.